cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

   consensus:  hgab1 AAAAABAAAAACCC

-5) **Methods**: The method describer can either be built-in or be a file describing the method to be used (see chapter **T-Coffee Main Documentation, Internal/External Methods In T-Coffee** for more information).
+- **Methods**: The method describer can either be built-in or be a file describing the method to be used (see chapter **T-Coffee Main Documentation, Internal/External Methods In T-Coffee** for more information).
 The exact syntax is provided later in this technical documentation.
-6) **Substitution Matrices**: If the method is a substitution matrix (X) then no other type of information should be provided.
+- **Substitution Matrices**: If the method is a substitution matrix (X) then no other type of information should be provided.
 This command results in a progressive alignment carried out on the sequences in seqfile.
 The procedure does not use any more the T-Coffee concistency based algorithm, but switches to a standard progressive alignment algorithm (like ClustalW or Pileup) much less accurate.
 In this context, appropriate gap penalties should be provided.
-The matrices are in the file ``source/matrices.h``. *Ad Hoc* matrices can also be provided by the user (see the matrices format section at the end of this manual).
+The matrices are in the file ``matrices.h`` in the folder **tcoffee/Version_XX/src/**. *Ad Hoc* matrices can also be provided by the user (see the matrices format section at the end of this manual).

 ::